celery/celery/docs/userguide/routing.rst

 The *broker* is the message server, routing messages from producers to consumers.

-You are likely to see these terms used a lot in AMQP related material.
+You're likely to see these terms used a lot in AMQP related material.

 .. _amqp-exchanges-queues-keys: